 Sponsorship opportunities are still available for individual award categories.
 Download the sponsorship brochure or speak to Jennifer Glover on 020 7554 2800 or firstname.lastname@example.org for further information.

-The winners have be selected by a group of judges made up of senior councillors and officers and will be announced on the evening of the awards (7th November).
-Follow #CllrAward17 for updates.
+The winners were selected by a group of judges made up of senior councillors and officers.

 - Cllr Jennie Jenkins, Leader of Babergh District Council